 Prospective participants with questions about the program are encouraged to contact our program partner, Eruditus Executive Education, for further information.

-Participants might come from large or medium sized firms in emerging economies, with a focus on marketing transformation and corporate innovation within existing industries.
-The Global Marketing Leadership Program will help talented leaders prepare to take on larger marketing transformation roles.
-All the key elements of the GMLP experience – the faculty, the content, peer interactions and application exercises etc. are designed specifically for participants with:
+Participants might come from large or medium sized firms in emerging economies, with a focus on transformation and corporate innovation within existing industries.
+The Senior Management Program will help talented leaders prepare to take on larger transformation roles.
+All the key elements of the SMP experience – the faculty, the content, peer interactions and application exercises etc. are designed specifically for participants with:

 During the first in-person week at the Allen Center on the Northwestern campus, we will be forming project teams.
 These teams will focus on a business issue that is important and that allows the participants to leverage what they are learning in the program.
 While time while be devoted to group project activities during the program, there is an expectation that the majority of the work will occur in between the sessions.
 In that spirit, we will have a check-in conference with a member of the Kellogg faculty in between each in-person session.
 And at the final in-person session, participants will have the opportunity to present their analysis and solutions to their fellow program participants as well as a panel made up of Kellogg faculty and experienced business leaders.